barnabas243/lscc-website/content/collections/pages/en/home.md

         content:
           -
             type: text
-            text: 'Whether it’s your first time or you’re returning, we’d love to welcome you.
-You’ll find friendly faces, helpful directions, and a place to feel at home.'
+            text: 'Whether you’re visiting for the first time or coming back, we can’t wait to have you with us!'
     buttons:
       -
         id: m6lullkb